Do’s & Don’ts

 Spirit and Body Massage has a few guidelines we would like our clients to follow.
 Please read the following Do’s and Don’ts of massage.

 Drink it!
 Your body needs water before and after a massage.
 Water hydrates your body and helps the muscles be supple for better manipulation.
 Drinking water after bodywork will help flush any toxins in your system.
-We offer filtered water in our lobby and a bottled water to go.
-If you need to use the restroom, we will be happy to show you where it is.

 Please show up at least 15 minutes early for your first session.
 This allows you to fill out paperwork and have a brief discussion about any medical issues.
 This time is also a time for transitioning into a calm, healing space focused on you.
 It also ensures that you’ll receive your full time allotment for your massage.
 For your next massage, we will check in with you and how your health is progressing.
 This generally takes 5-10 minutes.